leo007er1/MascOS/README.md

 ![MascOS shell with the ls and fetch command](./Showcase/MascOSShell.jpg)

 ## Current situation of the project
-The latest version includes the new VGA driver, althought scrolling is less buggy than before, to "reset" the screen you can just type `clear` and it will go back to normal.
-The "stable" version doesn't have FAT12 and it's there for testing purposes.
+The latest version includes the new VGA driver, and shouldn't have bugs anymore, since I fixed every one of those I have found.
+The "stable" version doesn't have FAT12 and it's there for no reason, other than boosting my energy when I see how much progress I have made since I began this project.

+I have tried to boot MascOS with a floppy disk(3.5 inch, 1.44MB) from an external usb floppy drive, and it worked almost flawlessly.
+It was tested on a Toshiba NB250 laptop.

-If you want to lear how to create program for MascOS check [the documentation](ProgramsDocumentation.md).
+If you want to learn how to create program for MascOS check [the documentation](ProgramsDocumentation.md).

 ## Why MascOS
 It's a learning project.
 I thought creating an operating system that targets old hardware would be a fun experiment to deal with.